boostup/react-semantic-ui-kit/README.md

 ### Features

 These are the features of the demo site.
-It's purpose is to show off the components in action.

 - [Webpack](https://webpack.github.io/docs/)
 - Live reload of code (CSS/JS/JSX)